 Known for their incredible size and thousand-year lifespans, giant sequoias are some of the most famous trees and wildlife in the world.
 The ancient sequoias located in California are among the largest living things by volume on the entire planet.
 The branches all the way at the top develop specialized structures called air roots which allow them to absorb moisture from fog hovering around them at the top.

-Cold Stream Farm Can Find the Right Sequoia for Your Needs!
+Find the Right Sequoia for Your Needs!

 At Cold Stream Farm, we can provide you with wholesale Giant Sequoias to plant in your garden or property.
 We also can provide you with the proper planting and care techniques to ensure a healthy growing tree on your property.
 If you’ve ever been to Sequoia National Park, you understand the astonishing beauty of a Giant Sequoia Tree.
 Well now, you have the ability to plant your own with us.